A student who has been admitted into an academic program on this campus and requests academic accommodations must:

 If accommodations are granted, the student must provide the AAS office with a detailed schedule of classes, tests, and other academic schedules which relate to the accommodation.
 The student must participate fully in the accommodations granted, remain in communication with the AAS office, and return any loaned devices or equipment in working order.

 Faculty and staff members should protect the confidentiality of the information about a student's disability but also inform the faculty and staff who have a need to know the information.
-They should coordinate with the Dykes Library staff concerning the format of electronic tests that will be given in the accommodated testing area of the library.
-The AAS staff will reserve space in the accommodated testing area and arrange for proctors for tests in that area.
-AAS staff can also provide proctors for tests in other areas, in coordination with staff members from the school.
+They should coordinate with the testing staff concerning the format of electronic tests that will be given in the accommodated testing area of the library.
+The AAS staff will reserve space in the accommodated testing area and secure monitoring of the exams.

 The Americans with Disabilities Panel is made up of the Vice Chancellor for Student Services, the Academic Accommodations Services staff, the Student Affairs Dean of each school or designee, and a representative of the Office of Institutional Opportunity and Access on the Lawrence campus.
 This group will meet when questions arise concerning accommodations.